Gueils/whales/README.md

 Whales works as a command line interface based on features analyzers, these analyzers can detect multiple features on your project through a code static analysis, in other words, thanks to these analyzers we can detect what language, framework, database and other dependencies your project uses.

-Currently, we have three feature analyzers:
+Currently, we have four feature analyzers:

 - [Belugas Ruby](https://github.com/gueils/belugas-ruby)
 - [Belugas PHP](https://github.com/gueils/belugas)